Blonde Venus: Plot

 When Helen returns to her old apartment after her vacation with Nick and discovers that Ned is already there, she confesses that she has been unfaithful.
 Ned sarcastically thanks her for saving his life and tells her to bring Johnny to him and then leave their home, assuring her that the law will be on his side if she decides to fight for custody.
 Helen instead flees with Johnny, and Ned reports them missing.

 While on the run, Helen initially supports herself and Johnny by performing in nightclubs.
 This makes her too easy to find, so she resorts to doing whatever she can to quietly subsist, such as washing dishes in exchange for meals.
 She is arrested for vagrancy in New Orleans and is nearly jailed because she cannot afford the fine, but the judge, learning that she has a child, releases her providing that she leave town.
 Eventually realizing such a lifestyle is unstable for Johnny, Helen voluntarily surrenders to a detective in Galveston, Texas.
 Ned collects his son and gives Helen enough money to repay what Nick had provided for his treatment.

 Following an emotional breakdown, Helen begins to work relentlessly, singing and performing in cabarets.
 She makes her way to Paris, where she reunites with Nick when he attends one of her shows.
 He does not believe her when she says that she is better on her own, so he invites her to return to New York with him to see Johnny.
-At first she first declines, but ultimately accepts.
+At first she declines, but ultimately accepts.

 At Ned's apartment, Nick arranges for Helen to visit Johnny and then leaves the family alone.
 Before Helen goes to Nick, whom she plans to marry, Johnny requests that his mother relate the story of how she met his father.
 She tells him to ask his father, who says that he has forgotten, so Johnny begins to tell the story himself, encouraging Ned and Helen to join him.
 Helen and Ned realize how their separation has affected Johnny.
 To help Johnny fall asleep, Helen sings a Heinrich Heine poem that she used to sing to him before bed each night.
 Reminded of their feelings for each other, Helen and Ned agree to reconcile.